kennan-grant/library-service/README.md

 2. **Test-Driven Development**: Utilized Mockito for test-driven development of new Spring-based implementations.

 ## Status
-The project is currently in active development with regular updates and feature enhancements being rolled out.
+The project is not in active development at this time

 ## Tech/Framework Used
-The project is built using [insert tech/framework here].
+The project is built using AWS API Gateway, AWS Lambda, and Java

 ## Bugs
-Currently, there are no known bugs.
-However, if you encounter any issues, please report them in the issue tracker.

-## How to Use
-[Provide instructions on how to use the service here]

-## Roadmap for Future Development
-The future development of the Library Service includes [insert future plans here].
-We are always open to feedback and contributions.

-## Contributing
-We welcome contributions from the community.
-Please read our contributing guidelines before submitting any pull requests.

-## License
-[Insert License Information here]
+No known bugs at this time